Subha248/DSA/Week1/Basic1.md

 ---

-Let me break down the program into **blocks of logic** and explain step-by-step how it works with examples.

 ---
 ---
-**Question 3:** Write a program to check if a number is positive or negative, and if positive, determine if it is even or odd.
+## **Question 3**: Write a program to check if a number is positive or negative, and if positive, determine if it is even or odd.

 ### **Program**